InfOmics/TEDAR/README.md

 The main goal is to detect, for each specific drug-adr pair, a set of intervals having different lengths that are representative of the pair under consideration.
 A set of overlapping intervals are extracted for each drug-adr pair by applying a temporal data-mining approach.
 The notion of homogeneous interval is introduced.
 The covariance coefficient is engaged for detecting cutting points between the intervals in order to extract only homogeneous intervals.
 Then, a graph theory-based algorithm is applied for retrieving a final set of non-overlapping intervals.
 Finally, TEDAR uses the PRR statistics for evaluating the significance of the retrieved intervals.
-However, any other statistical method can be used for such a purpose.

 ![Image](doc/method_illustration.png)